-Using Best Consignment Shop Software sales receipts at point of sale can be printed using a standard black/white ink printer on a full sheet in Excel format, or they can be printed on 3" paper using a thermal label printer.
+Sales receipts can be printed at the point of sale on a full sheet in Excel format using an ink printer, or they can be printed on 3" paper using a thermal printer.

 Full-Page Sales Receipts

 Shops just starting out and small businesses can use an inexpensive ink printer (bubblejet, inkjet, LaserJet) and 8.5 x 11 paper to print a POS sales receipt.
 The printed page is in Excel-invoice format and looks 'professional'.
 Only required information is printed (shop name and address, date, invoice #, items purchased, costs, totals with tax) so ink isn't wasted on logos and unnecessary print.

 Larger shops and those wishing to present a more sophisticated image might use a thermal receipt printer at POS, particularly when selling retail items (that could be returned) or a combination of new and used merchandise.

 A thermal receipt printer uses heat to burn characters onto 3"-wide thermal receipt paper and does not use ink.
 Thousands of receipts can be printed before having to replace the print head.